mrhsce/Golestan-system/README.md

 -Golestan-system
 -===============
 -
--A client-server implementation of the golestan( university enrolment system ) system -
+-A  implementation of the golestan( university enrolment system ) system by qt framework -
 -Developers:
 -